Request a Viewbook

 After making your online application to Capilano University, please submit a short essay on your interest in documentary filmmaking by email to firstname.lastname@example.org.
 We will then contact you to arrange an interview.

 Focusing on the expanding market for smaller scale productions from traditional to new media, the Capilano University Documentary Certificate program is designed to meet the needs of emerging documentary filmmakers in a rapidly-changing industry.
-Come learn how to realize your vision on screen in our new state-of-the-art Nat and Flora Bosa Centre for Film and Animation as you acquire the foundational skills needed to produce, direct, write and edit documentary or specialized productions in a mentored environment with award-winning filmmakers.
+Come learn how to realize your vision on screen in our state-of-the-art facility, Bosa Centre for Film and Animation, as you acquire the foundational skills needed to produce, direct, write and edit documentary or specialized productions in a mentored environment with award-winning filmmakers.

 Students also attend real industry events and markets to learn professional development, networking and market research skills.
 Every year, our students also benefit greatly from the mentorship of many guest speakers from Vancouver’s world-renowned documentary film community.